-Eminent firearms guru John Moses Browning took the same basic long-stroke recoil operating system as his new Auto-5 shotgun and designed a rifle around it.
-It had a 22” steel barrel, integral box magazine that could be filled by means of five-round stripper clips (always a useful feature) and came in a number of mild-shooting chamberings such as .25-30 Remington Auto and .35 Remington for light recoil.
-The beefier .35 Rem version would only hold four rounds in the magazine, whereas the other three loadings would hold five.
+Browning, already an eminent firearms guru, took the same basic long-stroke recoil operating system as his new Auto-5 shotgun and designed a rifle around it.
+It had a 22” steel barrel, integral box magazine that could be filled by means of five-round stripper clips (a useful feature at the time) and came in a number of mild-shooting chamberings such as .25-30 Remington Auto and .35 Remington for light recoil.
+The beefier .35 Rem version would only hold four rounds in the magazine, whereas the other calibers could hold five.
 Overall, the semi-auto rifle was groundbreakingly simple without the use of impingement gas systems.
 Basic models weighed in at 8.5 pounds and were 41-inches overall.

 Some 100 .35 Remington chambered Model 8s were shipped to France in 1915 during WWI.
 These guns, on order for the French Air Force, took some of the first pot shots at the Kaiser’s Fokkers and Zeppelins.
-A few more were sent to Europe for the next World War as gifts to the British government where they were used by Home Guard units.
+A few more were sent to Europe for the next World War as gifts to the British government.
+These were used by Home Guard units.
 From time to time, these old guns show up on both sides of the pond bearing British proof marks and interesting stories.
 Some Model 8’s found themselves one way or another in the hands of White Russian Cossacks during the bitter Civil War in the Ukraine.
-In 1921, 25 Trials Guns were ordered by the US Army Infantry School in .25-30 complete with Lyman peep sights.
+In 1921, 25 trials guns were ordered by the US Army Infantry School in .25-30 complete with Lyman peep sights.

-With the promise of five rounds as fast as you could pull the trigger and the .35 Remington’s capability to take down either a Grizzly or shoot through 5/16th steel plate, many an officer, and outlaw acquired a Model 8.
-Legendary man hunter Frank Hamer used a one, complete with an aftermarket 15-round Peace Officers magazine in the ambush that ended the career of Bonnie and Clyde.
-Texas Ranger Manuel “El Lobo Solo” Trazazas Gonzaullas spent a rough twenty years along the border chasing bootleggers and outlaws with a similarly converted Model 8 (as a sidebar, Gonzaullas also carried a pair of 1911s cocked, unlocked, and with the trigger guard cut away).
+With the promise of five rounds as fast as you could pull the trigger and the .35 Remington’s capability to take down a grizzly or shoot through 5/16th steel plate, many officers and outlaws acquired Model 8s during their respective careers.
+Legendary man-hunter Frank Hamer used one, complete with an aftermarket 15-round Peace Officers magazine during the ambush that ended the career of Bonnie and Clyde.
+Texas Ranger Manuel Trazazas “El Lobo Solo” Gonzaullas spent a rough twenty years along the border chasing bootleggers and outlaws with a similarly converted Model 8 (as a sidebar, Gonzaullas also carried a pair of 1911s cocked, unlocked, and with the trigger guard cut away).

 It should be remembered, as with most of Browning’s Pre-WWI designs, Fabrique Nationale of Liege Belgium, (better known simply as FN) also manufactured the rifle.
 Overseas it was billed as the FN Browning Model 1900 carabine automatique and produced from 1910-14 and 1919-29.
 These FN guns are rare and less than 5,000 were made.
-It seems that European sportsmen were gun shy of the foreign .35 Remington chambering that the FN M1900 was offered in.
+It seems that European sportsmen were gun shy about the foreign .35 Remington chambering that was standard on the FN M1900 (not to be confused with the FN pistol of the same name).
 These FN guns have a superior finish to Remington variants and use European walnut furniture.